ahreenah/cuda_html_live_preview/readme/readme.txt

 Server will detect your changes (after last editing, make small pause) and browser should show the preview.

-Lexer names handled: any with "HTML" and "Jinja2".
+Lexer names handled: any with "HTML", "Jinja2" and "Markdown".

 Note: on clicking any link in the browser, live preview stops, until you return to the http://127.0.0.1:5000/view